 You can also catch up with us on Instagram, Facebook, and Twitter.

 Community Spaces (in person)

 In fall 2022, the Guild launched an ongoing series of visits to communities across the country to connect with folks in the community arts education ecosystem and learn about new possibilities for us to support you.
 So far we have held Community Spaces in Boston, San Francisco, Oakland, Memphis, and Chicago!

 Portal Cafes are virtual opportunities to have a deeper discussion about the learnings and practices that we are developing in the Portal.
 We want to hear about what you’re learning and trying out at your organization too!

-Guild Deputy Director of Equity & Human Development Ashley Hare kicked us off on November 30th with a rich discussion connected to their post on liberatory hiring practices.
-We got to hear from Guild community about your experiences on all sides of hiring (and applying to be hired), as it relates to deepening liberatory practices across the community arts education field.
-Stay tuned for future Portal Cafes on more topics!
+Guild Deputy Director of Equity & Human Development Ashley Hare kicked us off with a rich discussion connected to their post on liberatory hiring practices, and our Member Services and Data Systems Manager, Claire, will hold a conversation about data considerations; and Director of Finance & Administration Rangsey Keo led a conversation about solving tough problems by tapping into your creative potential to reset and become "un-stuck".